Going to en Inde du nord: Formalities and administrative steps

 Holders of diplomatic passports must go to the consular section of the Indian embassy in Paris.

-In any case, make sure your passport is in perfect condition, has two blank pages and is valid for 6 months after arrival in the country.
+In all cases, make sure your passport is in perfect condition, has two blank pages and is valid for at least 6 months after arrival in the country.
 Whatever the type of visa you are applying for, you will need to fill in a very detailed form online (www.indianvisaonline.gov.in).
 The procedure is long and tedious (allow almost 25 minutes).
-Instructions for use can be downloaded from the site (it is advisable to read them in full before starting the procedure).
+Instructions for use can be downloaded from the site (it is advisable to read it in full before starting the procedure).
 If even one item is missing, the visa will be refused and not reimbursed.

 The different visas.
-In addition to special visas (business, medical, education), travelers are offered 3 online visas: a 30-day e-visa (costing between US$1 and US$10, depending on the length of stay), a one-year e-visa (US$40) or a 5-year e-visa (US$80), each allowing a maximum stay of 90 days per stay.
+In addition to special visas (business, medical, education), travelers are offered 3 online visas: a 30-day e-visa (costing between US$1 and US$10, depending on the length of stay), a one-year e-visa (US$40) or a 5-year e-visa (US$80), each allowing a maximum stay of 90 days per stay, with a maximum of two stays in a calendar year.

 Get an international license before you leave.
 Find out about licensing and insurance requirements.
 Even for short stays, both French and international driving licenses need to be converted.